Saint Cloud 5/2 90

 We sat at the table in the little booth

-– Goldstein Commentary.
-Person talked of his trip to Paris
+– Goldstein talked of his trip to Paris

 visiting the count –